rogincodes/Riddleculous/README.md

 # RIDDLECULOUS
 ## Website Link: https://riddlecule.onrender.com
 #### A website where you can answer countless riddles.
 Fun way to answer riddles, you will get an evil insult if you answered wrong, and a compliment if you get the answer right.
 I used API's to generate the riddles, evil insults, and compliments.
+Score is shown after quitting.
 #### The website is only working for free, so it may take up to 50 seconds to load the first time, and also when first time submitting the answer.

 #### Riddles: https://riddles-api.vercel.app/random